wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.V.6

 <p class=fip id=p6>
-6.&emsp;It should be emphasised again that the body does not learn any more than it creates.
+6. It should be emphasised again that the body does not learn any more than it creates.
 ²As a learning device it merely follows the learner, but if it is falsely endowed with self-initiative, it becomes a serious obstruction to the very learning it should facilitate.
 3Only the mind is capable of illumination.
 ⁴Spirit is already illuminated and the body in itself is too dense.